The 9 Best TED Talks About Relationships, Marriage, Sex & Love

 Falling in love.
-The secret to a happy marriage.
+The secret to a successful marriage.
 How to properly pleasure your partner.
 Is there anything a nerd with a wireless mic and some PowerPoint slides can’t teach you?
-There are currently more than 2,500 TED Talks available and many of them involve philosophers, authors, researchers, and couples therapists offering salient tips and asking big questions about parenting, love, and the pursuit of happy marriage.
-While there are a host of videos worth your time, we think these nine videos are some of the best TED Talks about relationships, sex, and love to help you gain perspective, understanding, and some damn fine advice.
-Give ’em a watch.
+There are more than 2,500 TED Talks out there, many of which feature philosophers, authors, researchers, and couples therapists offering salient tips and asking big questions about parenting, love, and the pursuit of a happy marriage.
+Advice we could all use all the time — but perhaps especially as the stress of the coronavirus pandemic and quarantine take a toll on relationships everywhere.
+Being cooped up together doesn’t necessarily make it easier to connect or to feel close.
+So we’ve rounded up some of the best TED Talks on relationships, sex, and love — including Esther Perel’s classic lecture on what the element of surprise has to do with marital success and Helen Fisher’s pure-science search for love’s natural neurological habitat.
+Nine very different perspectives, but all guaranteed to make you see things in a new light.
+They also offer some damn fine advice — give ’em a watch.

 Jenna McCarthy has been described as the hypothetical love child of Chelsea Handler and Dr. Phil.
-Her talk hilariously illuminates the “What You Don’t Know” hidden in the subtext of what a bunch of American marriage research had you thinking you knew.
+Her talk hilariously illuminates the What-You-Don’t-Know’s hidden in the subtext of what a bunch of American marriage research had you thinking you knew.
 It’s actionable whether you’re married or not.

 For Couples Who Think They Have It All Figured Out

-Sure, you don’t need to know how to make artificial semen, that it’s possible to give a dead person the least arousing orgasm of all time, or that in-utero masturbation is a real thing that’s been written about in medical journals.
-But you’ll be infinitely more entertaining at cocktail parties once you do.
-This hilarious — and fact-filled talk from journalist Mary Roach — offers a fun look at the ins and outs of the orgasm, something everyone should be well-versed in.
+This very funny and factual talk from journalist Mary Roach offers a wild look at the ins and outs of the orgasm, something everyone should be well-versed in.
+Sure, you don’t need to know how to make artificial semen, or that it’s possible to give a dead person the least arousing orgasm of all time, or that in-utero masturbation is a real thing that’s been written about in medical journals.
+But think of how infinitely more entertaining you’ll be at the cocktail parties of the near future.

 For Couples Who Love Stories About Love